Last update: 2 years ago

 Removing tile adhesive is a difficult job to do on your own.
 Tile adhesive gets as hard as concrete when it’s dry.
-If you’re planning to re-tile or re-do a certain area in your home, it’s not enough to just remove the tiles.
-You need to clean all оf the adhesive remainders to assure clean and even area to work with.
+If you’re planning to re-tile or redo a specific area in your home, it’s not enough to remove the tiles.
+You need to clean all of the adhesive remainders to ensure clean and even place to work with.

 How to remove dry adhesive from ceramic tiles

-To clean the tiles for reinstallation you need to prepare a bucket or laver and fill it with warm water.
+To clean the tiles for reinstallation, you need to prepare a bucket or laver and fill it with warm water.
 Place the tiles in it and leave the tiles like that for 1-2 hours.
 The water will dissolve the adhesive.
-The adhesive should become soft to touch, that’s when you can remove the tiles from the buckets.
+The adhesive should become soft to the touch.
+That’s when you can remove the tiles from the buckets.

 Use a metal scraper and start scraping the back of the tile to remove the adhesive.
 Be careful not to damage the surface, but also make sure to remove all of the residues so you can reinstall the tiles without a problem.